Greetings from DGA President Paris Barclay

 DGA contracts also protect your right to share in the revenues generated from the sale and distribution of your work beyond its initial release platform.
 These revenues are called residuals, and they are paid to DGA directors following a film’s theatrical run for its subsequent exploitation in other markets.
 Residuals represent significant income for DGA filmmakers, and are one of the greatest financial advantages of being a DGA member.

 Residuals aren’t based on a film’s profitability.
-Rather, they are based on the distributor’s gross revenue for video-on-demand, pay television, pay-per-view, basic cable and free television; and on the employer’s gross for DVDs.
+Rather, they are based on the distributor’s gross revenue for video-on-demand, pay television, pay-per-view, basic cable, new media and free television; and on the employer’s gross for DVDs.

 The DGA’s Residuals Department monitors industry compliance with the reuse provisions of the DGA’s negotiated agreements.
-Annually, members receive approximately $250 million from reuse of their work.
-Residuals collections have totaled well over $1.5 billion since 2000.
+Annually, members receive more than $340 million from reuse of their work.
+Residuals collections have totaled well over $2 billion since 2000.
 Additional millions are collected internationally through the Guild’s Foreign Levies Program and our agreements with collection societies around the world.

 DIRECTOR'S FINDER SCREENING SERIES